End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Abstract

 \section{Abstract}

-In this paper, we propose a new end-to-end methodology to optimize the energy performance as well as comfort and air quality in large buildings without any renovation work.
-We introduce a metamodel based on recurrent neural networks and trained to predict the behavior of a general class of buildings using a database sampled from a simulation program.
-This metamodel is then deployed in different frameworks and its parameters are calibrated using the specific data of two real buildings.
-Parameters are estimated by comparing the predictions of the metamodel with real data obtained from sensors using the CMA-ES algorithm, a derivative free optimization procedure.
-Then, energy consumptions are optimized while maintaining a target thermal comfort and air quality, using the NSGA-II multi-objective optimization procedure.
-The numerical experiments illustrate how this metamodel ensures a significant gain in energy efficiency, up to almost 10\%, while being computationally much more appealing than numerical models and flexible enough to be adapted to several types of buildings.
+In this paper, we propose a new end-to-end methodology to optimize energy performance and thermal comfort in office buildings, without any renovation work.
+The process is decomposed into three steps: metamodel training, model calibration and optimization.
+We introduce and train a metamodel on thousands of weather and building settings scenarios, using samples from a physical simulation model.
+Its much faster computation time allows for the calibration of two weakly instrumented buildings, through a derivative free optimization procedure.
+Using historic data from these buildings, we estimate up to $60$ unknown parameters defined by energy managers, such as heat capacity, window area or exposition.
+Energy consumptions are finally minimized while maintaining a target thermal comfort using the Pareto front provided by a multi-objective optimization algorithm.
+Our approach allows the computation of the entire calibration-optimization pipeline on several types of buildings.
+Moreover, the numerical experiments illustrate how it may ensure a significant gain in energy efficiency, up to almost 10\%, while being computationally much more appealing than simulation programs.